-"Bieszczady bez granic" 25-30.04.2021
+"Bieszczady bez granic" 4-10.02.2024

 Indrė Eugenija Želvytė

-Indrė Eugenija Želvytė has given many solo and chamber music concerts in different towns of Russia, Lithuania, France, Austria and Poland.
-She has performed in many prestigious halls of St. Petersburg and has played with some of the most outstanding orchestras such as the N. Rimsky-Korsakov Symphonic Orchestra and the St. Petersburg State Capella Symphonic Orchestra under A.V.
+The pianist has given numerous solo and chamber music concerts in different cities of Lithuania, France, Russia, Jordan, Poland, Latvia and Austria.
+She has performed in many prestigious venues in St. Petersburg and has performed with some of the most outstanding orchestras such as the N. Rimsky-Korsakov Symphony Orchestra and the St Petersburg State Capella Symphony Orchestra under A.V.
 Chernushenko as well as with Vilnius St. Christopher Chamber Orchestra under D. Katkus.
-As a soloist, she has taken part in some important festivals in Austria, Russia, France, Poland.
-Her repertoire includes works of different epochs as well as works of prominent Lithuanian composers.
+As a soloist, she has participated in major festivals in Austria, Poland and France.
+She has also taught in master classes in China.

 Indrė Eugenija Želvytė is the author of scientific articles; she has participated in numerous scientific conferences, mainly in France, and has given lectures on different piano aspects in various European countries as well as in Japan.
 Her scientific research continues to focus on the art of piano.
 In recent years, she has been invited as an expert consultant for international music competitions in Poland and France.
 She has also presented prestigious musical events in well-known halls such as La Salle Gaveau and La Salle Pleyel in Paris.

 For many years, Indrė Eugenija Želvytė has been actively involved in the Music for Health - Clinica Musicalis charity project at the Vilnius University Hospital Santaros Klinikos.